 Morning sidetrip to Monreale, a picturesque hilltop town overlooking the fertile valley known as Conca d’Oro or “golden shell,” as well as Palermo and the Mediterranean Sea.
 Visits to the fabulous Cathedral with its outstanding mosaics, a splendid example of “Sicilian-Norman” art, and the adjoining cloisters, inspired by Islamic architecture and featuring wonderful Romanesque pillars and capitals.
 On to the seaside resort of Mondello, situated on a beautiful inlet of the Tyrrhenian Sea, where we break for lunch.
 In the afternoon, return to Palermo via the Monte Pellegrino mountain road, offering spectacular views of the coast, with a stop briefly to inspect the immensely popular shrine of St. Rosalia, patron saint of the city.
-Today, lunch or dinner in a typical ristorante.
+Today, group lunch for dinner.

-- Return flight on Lufthansa and/or partner airlines, including all airport taxes, security fees and fuel surcharges; - Accommodation for 9 nights in a deluxe hotel in Palermo and 2 nights in a first-class hotel in Catania, based on double occupancy - the single occupancy supplement is $550; - Breakfast daily, four dinners, some with wine/water, and one full winery lunch, also including wine; - Airport transfers, sightseeing, and visits as outlined in the itinerary; - Services of our tour escort and gratuities for drivers and local guides.
+- Accommodation for 9 nights in a deluxe hotel in Palermo and 2 nights in a first-class hotel in Catania, based on double occupancy; - Breakfast daily, four dinners, some with wine/water, and one full winery lunch, also including wine; - Airport transfers, sightseeing, and visits as outlined in the itinerary; - Services of our tour escort and gratuities for drivers and local guides.

-- Beverages with meals; meals other than those shown above; - Items of a personal nature; - Travel insurance: rates are available upon request.
+Beverages with meals; meals other than those shown above; items of a personal nature; and travel insurance .
+Rates are available upon request.